chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 	- turning him into stone
 	- and mitosis-duplicating
 - It takes 3-4 more tough warriors to fell the original Druun,
-	- but by then, they all turned to stone
+	- but by then, they all turned to stone, and add 3-4 more Druun
 - A Druun rushes towards Benja and Raya
 	- Benja rushes towards a Gem piece and holds it up
 	- it repels the Druun
+	- “There’s still magic in them!”
 	- A mad scramble ensues as each tribe is snatches up a Gem piece for themselves
-- A Druun pursues, but is recoiled by dripping water
+- A Druun pursues, but is recoiled by a water stream
 	- Benja shouts: "Everyone to the river!"
 - In the cave, the waterfalls start to dry up…